ashishkumarqait/sdk-php/docs/development.md

 #### Create a Client in Bifrost

+First you need to get a token from Bifrost using the `oauth/token` endpoint.

+Grab the token and put it into the Authorize header in the Heimdall API.

-You can use the heimdall UI to create your client.
+You can use the Heimdall API to create your client.

 ```php
 {